Michael Waltrip: 2012

-In January, he was confirmed as a driver for AF Corse Ferrari in the inaugural season of the FIA World Endurance Championship.
+In January, Waltrip was confirmed as a driver for AF Corse Ferrari in the inaugural season of the FIA World Endurance Championship.
 Four weeks before the Daytona 500, Waltrip and Rob Kaufmann entered the 2012 Rolex 24 at Daytona.
 After a series of mechanical problems and off course excursions, Waltrip, Rob Kaufmann, Rui Águas, and Travis Pastrana never gave up and pressed on to finish 22nd in GT and 35th overall.

-In early February it was announced that Waltrip would attempt to qualify for the 2012 Daytona 500 for Hillman Racing, driving the No. 40 Toyota with sponsorship from Aaron's.
+In early February, it was announced that Waltrip would attempt to qualify for the 2012 Daytona 500 for Hillman Racing, driving the No. 40 Toyota with sponsorship from Aaron's.
 He failed to qualify for the race, crashing in a single-car incident in the first Gatorade Duel race.

 On May 6, Waltrip qualified for the 2012 Aarons 499 at Talladega Superspeedway and led several laps before finishing nineteenth.

-He also qualified for the fall Talladega race.
-On the last lap, Waltrip was running fifth when he jumped to the bottom lane and made a move for the lead to try to win heading into turn 4 with drafting help from Casey Mears.
+Waltrip also qualified for the fall Talladega race.
+On the last lap, he was running fifth when he jumped to the bottom lane and made a move for the lead to try to win heading into turn 4 with drafting help from Casey Mears.
 In turn 4, Tony Stewart tried to block Waltrip but underestimated Waltrip's speed.
 Waltrip tapped Stewart, and went up into the tightly bunched pack, collecting 23 cars, while Stewart flipped over once and slid on his side airborne and pushed by the wrecking field.
 Waltrip finished 25th.